Skip to content

 On the b600 you can run 2D experiments with pulsed-field-gradients and shaped pulses, as well as selective 1D experiments.
 Ask here for a training.

-The temperature range is from room temperature to 150 C.
+The temperature range is from -150 to 150 C. Ask here for a training.

 F19 is on the low-band coil, therefore after tuning to F19 you have to tune back to C13 (and not to H1 as on the Varian instruments).
 It has the best signal-to-noise ratio for F19 of all the instruments in the Center.
 This configuration allows for F19-H1 correlation experiments, like HOESY, or observing one of these two nuclei while decoupling the other.